 The album concludes with “Dig My Grave” , which has long been a live favorite of mine .
 This song comes at you with all of the subtlety of a earthquake.
 From the pounding intensity of the rhythm section to the bombardment of lead guitar, this song is not for that faint of heart.
 It’s an epic ending to an equally epic album.

 You may immediately dismiss this review and conclude that nepotism would have to be involved, here.
 I mean, who’s going to write a negative review about their husbands band?
 To that, I earnestly state; there is no way I’d ever write a good review unless I meant it.
 In that case, I just wouldn’t write a review at all.

 And besides, who in the world would want to marry a guy who’s band sucked?

 All kidding aside, this album is worth the wait and worth a listen.
-It’s available now on Apple tunes, reverb nation and will soon be available on Spotify.
+It’s available now on Apple tunes, reverb nation and Spotify.